Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Multi-User Case under Multipath Channel

 \subsection{Two-Stage Algorithm}

 In this subsection, we propose another low-complexity algorithm, namely the two-stage algorithm, to solve problem (P1) without the need for iteration.
-Specifically, the pointing vectors of all RAs are optimized based on the semidefinite relaxation (SDR) technique in the first stage, and the corresponding beamforming vector is obtained by the ZF beamformer in the second stage.
+Specifically, the pointing vectors of all RAs are optimized using the semidefinite relaxation (SDR) technique in the first stage, and the corresponding beamforming vector is obtained by the ZF beamformer in the second stage.

-As observed in Section \uppercase\expandafter{\romannumeral4}-A, the difficulty in optimizing the pointing vectors mainly comes from the power function structure as shown in \eqref{deqn_ex1d} and the fractional structure of the SINR.
+As observed in Section \uppercase\expandafter{\romannumeral4}-A, the main difficulty in optimizing the pointing vectors lies in the intricate power function structure as shown in \eqref{deqn_ex1d} and the fractional structure of the SINR.
 According to the law of power conservation, as the directivity factor $p$ increases, the maximum antenna gain $G_0$ in the boresight direction becomes larger and the antenna main lobe becomes narrower.
 Nevertheless, the variation in parameter $p$ does not change the relative magnitude relationship of radiation power in different directions.
 As such, we consider a typical value of $p$ to eliminate the power function structure.
-Specifically, for the cosine-square gain pattern with $p = 1$, the multipath channel between user~$k$ and RA~$n$ modeled in \eqref{deqn_ex1d} is expressed as the following linear combination form,
+Specifically, for the cosine-square gain pattern with $p = 1$, the multipath channel between user~$k$ and RA~$n$ modeled in \eqref{deqn_ex1d} is expressed as the following linear combination form, where $\mathbf{m}_{k,n} \triangleq \alpha_{k,n}\vec{\mathbf{u}}_{k,n} + \sum_{q=1}^{Q}{\beta_{k,n,q}\vec{\mathbf{c}}_{q,n}}$.
+For computational simplicity, the positive operators in \eqref{deqn_ex4a} and \eqref{deqn_ex5a} are omitted in \eqref{deqn_ex4e} since all the users and scatterer clusters are confined to the front half-space of the BS.